Towards cleaner operations

 This desire for operational and environmental excellence led Alstom to set ambitious targets for 2020 (and beyond), focusing on 5 main objectives.
 With quarterly environmental monitoring and a network of 200 dedicated EHS (Environment, Health & Safety) professionals, the Group continues to reinforce its commitment to sustainable operations.

 In 2019/20, the energy intensity of our operations has decreased by 16% compared to the baseline year 2014, the 2020 target being exceeded.

 Reducing the carbon footprint

 A new relevant indicator was created in 2017 to measure the impact of the activity on the Volatile Organic Compounds (VOCs) emissions: the VOC intensity, which is the quantity of VOC emitted as a result of the painting activity.
 The activity is measured by the number of units painted (a unit can be a locomotive, coach or component).
-In 2018, the VOC intensity is 71 kg/painted unit, an increase of 9.6% compared to the 2016 baseline year.
+In 2018, the VOC intensity is 57kg/painted unit, a decrease compared to last year (71 kg).